duncdrum/distroless-exist/README.md

 Multi-arch Images are currently produced for `linux/amd64` and `linux/arm64`.

-To download tanhe image run:
+To download the image run:

 ```bash
 docker pull duncdrum/existdb:latest